-That's not to say that Ferrari's F1 history has been one glorious, uninterrupted success story: their 'Tifosi' fans famously had to endure a 21-year wait, and some alarming slumps in form, before another drivers' title finally arrived more than two decades after Jody Scheckter's 1979 triumph.
+After title wins aplenty in sport's first three decades with Enzo Ferrari at the helm, their 'Tifosi' fans famously had to endure a 21-year wait, and some alarming slumps in form, before another drivers' title finally arrived more than two decades after Jody Scheckter's 1979 triumph.

 Yet once that millstone was lifted in 2000 by the 'dream team' of Jean Todt, Ross Brawn, Rory Byrne and Michael Schumacher success continued to follow success and the team's reputation was restored to the level attained during their peak years.

 After Schumacher and Brawn departed at the end of 2006, Ferrari invariably still remained in the thick of the drivers' title chase - triumphing with Kimi Raikkonen in 2007 but suffering final-race heartache with Felipe Massa in 2008 and then Fernando Alonso in 2010 and 2012.

 But already usurped by Red Bull, Ferrari were then left trailing at the start of F1's new turbo era in 2014 with Mercedes securing the first of three consecutive title doubles.

 Alonso's exit and four-time champion Vettel's arrival for 2015 coincided with the team's best season for several years and they finished second to Mercedes in the standings

 But expectations of a full-blown title tilt in 2016 fell flat with the team once more leapfrogged by Red Bull and slipping to a distant third in the championship.